 The more power you consume from your solar systems, the more money you save.
 This also includes the incentives you receive from sending your excess power to the grid.

-Additionally, the rising electricity costs in the country plays a key role in increasing your savings.
-(We count your savings as the total amount of grid-power that you avoid using by going solar).
+Additionally, the rising electricity costs in the country play a key role in increasing your savings.
+(We count your savings as the total amount of grid power that you avoid using by going solar).